spaceyjase/TurnBasedStrategyGodot/README.md

 ## Controls

-Running the game, use WASD to move the camera around, Q and E to rotate. + and - (keypad) move up and down.
+Running the game, use WASD to move the camera around, Q and E to rotate. + and - move up and down.
 Select a unit, move them around and shoot zombies.

 ## TODO:

-- Finish the course (around 25% to go, added polish).
+- Generic IInteractable featured in the course as a proof of concept.
+- Final level design; tidy up the level and make it playable, game over and win conditions (not featured in the course).
+- Polish - things like highlighting units with remaining action points, navigating units and so on.

+## Differences from the course:

+- The course heavily relies on the Singleton pattern: https://en.wikipedia.org/wiki/Singleton_pattern.
+Here, less so (only the EventBus is a singleton).
+- Properties rather than methods.
+- Node-based state machine for actions - the course defines these in code, essentially duplicating the data in the tree.
+- Raycasts - a few remain for line of sight although mostly unnecessary in godot: https://docs.godotengine.org/en/stable/tutorials/physics/ray-casting.html#d-ray-casting-from-screen (tl;dr - colliders  report mouse clicks).